 - Reduces workplace conflict by implementing a sense of team spirit

-- Teaches employees how to be independent so they don’t rely solely on the leader to problem-solve and decision-make
+- Teaches employees how to be independent so they don’t rely solely on the leader for problem-solving and decision-making

-- Creates opportunities for shared responsibility so no one person feels overworked to the point of work burnout
+- Creates opportunities for shared leadership responsibilities so no one person feels overworked to the point of work burnout

 - Helps teams practice accountability because they’re more likely to take ownership over something they’ve had a part in developing

 - Produces the problem of “no one’s leading if everyone’s leading”

 - Wastes time when a quick and simple decision needs to be made

 - Leads to debate and conflict if employees aren’t in agreement with one another